aslibaharapay/CarSimulation/README.md

 npm install
 npm start

-if any problem on web page , clean the cache or open application with indigo page
+if there is any problem on web page, clean the cache or open application with indigo page